You will need

 Before you begin

 - Make sure the paper’s thick enough for people to be able to use both sides.
-You may need to use pencils or crayons (rather than pens) so they don’t bleed through.
-Make sure you have left handed scissors, too.
+Everyone may need to use pencils or crayons (rather than pens) so they don’t bleed through.

 - Everyone should fill their hand with writing and drawings about things that make them unique.
 They could include things like their family, friends, pets, hobbies, school, interests, faith, holidays, and whatever else is important to them.
 If there are any spaces, they should fill them with colour or patterns so the hand’s totally full.